rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

       absorbency          : 0.00
       covering (%)        : 20.00
       determinateness (%) : 61.25
-      - most credible action(s) = { 'I-FHK': 0.75, }
+      - most credible action(s) = { 'I-FHK': 0.75, 'I-USB': 0.50,
+	                            'I-UHB': 0.50, 'T-FHM': 0.42,
+				    'T-FHK': 0.33,  }

 The *Graduate Interpreter* studies in Köln remain indeed a 90%-confident *Condorcet* winner (Line 2).
-Hence, the same study program also remains our 90%-confident most credible best choice supported by a continual 18/24 (87.5%) majority of the global criteria significance (see Lines 9-10 and 16).
+Hence, the same study program also remains our 90%-confident most credible best choice supported by a continual 18/24 (87.5%) majority of the global criteria significance (see Lines 9-10 and 16-18).

 When previously comparing the two best-ranked study programs (see :numref:`pairwiseComparison`), we have observed that *I-FHK* actually positively outranks *I-USB* on all four decision objectives.
 When admitting equi-significant criteria significance weights per objective, this outranking situation is hence valid independently of the importance weights Alice may allocate to each of her decision objectives.